oliegrey/2026-Ship/README.md

 | ickdanny  | SFE                |                           |
 | .raged    | TBD                |                           |
 | hyunahri  | not BSG            |                           |

+### Your next update is required before: 8th June

+## REQUIREMENTS
+#### Fortnitely updates
+To stay in the challenge you must share an update before every other monday.
+An update can be anything from a description of what you have been doing to a video and can be of any size.

 ## FAQ
 #### What is the goal of this challenge?